 Don’t just read it; fight it!
 Ask your own questions, look for your own examples, discover your own proofs.
 Is the hypothesis necessary?
 Is the converse true?
 What happens in the classical special case?
 What about the degenerate cases?
 Where does the proof use the hypothesis?

 Reviewing material from previous courses and looking up definitions and theorems/facts you may have forgotten is fair game.
 However, when it comes to completing assignments for this course, you should not look to resources outside the context of this course for help.
 That is, you should not be consulting the web, other texts, other faculty, or students outside of our course in an attempt to find solutions to the problems you are assigned.
-On the other hand, you may use each other, the course notes, your own intuition.
+On the other hand, you may use each other, the course notes, me, and your own intuition.
 If you feel you need additional resources, please come talk to me and we will come up with an appropriate plan of action.
 Please read NAU’s Academic Integrity Policy.

 We will have 7 quizzes this semester.
-Tentatively, the quizzes are scheduled for the following Fridays:
+Tentatively, the quizzes are scheduled for the following Mondays:

 |4||This is correct and well-written mathematics!|

 |3||This is a good piece of work, yet there are some mathematical errors or some writing errors that need addressing.|

 |2||There is some good intuition here, but there is at least one serious flaw.|